kitfoxc/OBSHTMLPlayerPlugin/README.md

-### I am using this program to play music, can you add support for it?
+## I am using this program to play music, can you add support for it?

+If it supports sending data to SMTC (press win+A, and if your program appears there in the windows player, it is compatible), you can now do this yourself!
+See below.

+If your program does not support sending data to Windows SMTC, you will need to ask the developer of that program to add support.

 ## I dont like the priority you have chosen for sources!
 I want my preferred program to be the highest priority!

 Both the possible music sources and the ordering of priority of said sources can now be directly configured by the user, by editing 2 simple flat files found in the plugins data directory.